-With the SAML connection type, VendorProof supports organizations with their own SSO infrastructure, as well as organizations using services such as OneLogin.
+Using SAML, VendorProof supports organizations with their own SSO infrastructure, as well as organizations using services such as OneLogin.

-After your team has provided the VendorProof team with the necessary metadata to connect to your specific IDP type, the VendorProof will respond back with the following information:
+After your team has provided the VendorProof team with the necessary metadata to connect to your specific IDP type, the VendorProof team will respond back with the following information: